Visiting West Cornwall with children

 Activities for children

 There’s usually theatre on for families during the school holidays.
-Look out for family shows at The Minack (you may catch the amazing Squashbox Theatre), Rogue Theatre in Tehidy Woods, and St Ives own’ youth theatre group, Kidz R Us.
+Look out for family shows at The Minack (you may catch the amazing Squashbox Theatre), Rogue Otherworld in Tehidy Woods, and St Ives own’ youth theatre group, Kidz R Us.

 As well as miles of yellow sands, West Cornwall has plenty of other places for the kids to run around and explore.
 Close to Polmanter, there are Steeple Woods and Knills Monument, as well as the beautiful moorlands with lots of footpaths.
 Older kids will enjoy the challenge of walking stretches of the South West Coast Path.